monkphin/nlaw/README.md

 # Features

-The website consists of 4 pages:
+The website consists of 5 pages:

 - home page
 - club page
 - contact page
 - response page
+- custom 404 page

 The response page loads when the contact form is successfully submitted.
 The footer of each page also includes a modal, allowing information about the location of the club and its opening times to be available anywhere on the site.
-There is also a **custom 404** in case a visitor finds themselves trying to access a nonexistent part of the website, allowing them to head back to the main content.
+The custom 404 is present in case a visitor finds themselves trying to access a nonexistent part of the website, allowing them to head back to the main content.

 ## Header